 Whether you feel like a burrito or a healthy granola yogurt, all options are available to start the day before heading to the beach.
 Going to the northernmost tip of the island, we reach the Split.
 Created in 1961 by hurricane Hattie, it divided the island into two and is now the perfect hangout to take a plunge.
 The reef is too far to swim to and snorkelling by the broken down docks at the Split gives a sneak preview: parrot fish, angel fish, conches, and an occasional ray sometimes jumping out of the water in an attempt to fly almost as graciously as the clumsy pelicans trying to dive!

 “Stand up for your rights” is now blasting at Lazy Lizard, the swanky bar with a few tables in the water strategically located at the Split.
-Indeed, Bob is right, and it seems like a good idea: standing up from our pareos, we make our move to explore the island a bit further looking for a lunch spot.
-Occasionally overtaken by a few golf carts and bikes, the only local land-vehicles, trying to avoid the pot holes of the unpaved streets, we stop to smell tiare flowers, hibiscus, bougainvilleas or laugh at funny plays of words on handmade street signs.
+Indeed, taking Bob’s lyrics a bit less seriously is right, it seems like a good idea: standing up from our pareos, we make our move to explore the island a bit further looking for a lunch spot.
+Occasionally overtaken by a few golf carts and bikes, the only local land-vehicles, manoeuvring to avoid the pot holes of the unpaved streets, we stop to smell tiara flowers, hibiscus, bougainvillaea or laugh at funny plays of words on handmade street signs.
 A wooden bar overlooking the street, good smells from the kitchen, tasty burritos or specials are all we need to be convinced.

-It is getting darker and shacks are lightening up creating an inviting and colorful vibe.
-Hanging in our swings, sipping rum cocktails at the bar, making friends to the sound of reggae while our lobsters are being grilled: this is the perfect ending to a Caye Calker style day!
+It is getting darker and shacks are lightening up creating an inviting and colourful vibe.
+Hanging in our swings, sipping rum cocktails at the bar, making friends to the sound of reggae while our lobsters are being grilled: this is the perfect ending to a Caye Calker day!